 certutil -setreg chain\ChainCacheResyncFiletime @now

-Then restart your browser and try again.
+Restart your browser and try again.

 Step 7: Update or Reinstall ActivClient/Middleware